hubse/software-design-and-architecture/README.md

 If we don't care about the code that we're writing, it's a lot less likely that we're going to implement essential coding conventions, have meaningful discussions, and ask for feedback on our solutions.

 We often think that code is solely written to serve the needs of the _end user_, but we forget the **other people we write code for**: us, our teammates, and the project's future maintainers.
 Having an understanding of the principles of _design_ and how human psychology decides what is _good_ and _bad_ design, will help us write better code.

-So essentially, the best word that describes this step of your journey? **Empathy**.

-Once we've got that down, learn the _tricks of the trade_ and continue to improve them them over time by improving your knowledge of the essential software development patterns and principles.

 Stage 2: Programming Paradigms[](#Stage-2-Programming-Paradigms)